 Revenue from program service fees is recognized when the services are provided.
-Donations received are recorded as unrestricted, temporarily restricted, or permanently restricted support, depending on the existence and/or nature of any donor restrictions.
-All donor-restricted support is reported as an increase in temporarily or permanently restricted net assets, depending on the nature of the restriction.
-When a restriction expires, that is, when a stipulated time restriction ends or purpose restriction is accomplished, the restricted net assets are reclassified to unrestricted net assets and reported in the statement of activities as net assets released from restrictions.
+Donations received are recorded as net assets with or without donor restrictions, depending on the existence and/or nature of any donor restrictions.
+All donor-restricted support is reported as an increase in net assets with donor restrictions.
+When a restriction expires, that is, when a stipulated time restriction ends or purpose restriction is accomplished, the restricted net assets are reclassified to net assets without donor restrictions and reported in the statement of activities as net assets released from restrictions.

-Notes to the Financial Statements (Continued) December 31, 2017 and 2016
+Notes to the Financial Statements (Continued) December 31, 2018 and 2017